thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## [1] 0.6183036
 ```

 0.68!
 Alright.
 That is our R squared value.
 It is equal to 1 minus the ratio of the "residual sum of the squares" to the "total sum of the squares".
+Note that the R squared value represents the amount of variance in the response explained by the dependent variable.
 Now, let's put it all together and make it pretty:

 ```r